IJSComplexMatter/dtmm/doc/datamodel.rst

 * Light enters the material at *z=0*  at the bottom of the sample and exits at the top of the sample.
 * The sample is defined by a sequence of layers - a *stack*.
 The first layer being the one at the bottom of the stack.
 * Internally, optical parameters are stored in memory as a C-contiguous array with axes (i,j,k,...) the axes are *z*, *y*, *x*, *parameter(s)*.
-* Optical parameters data is stored in single precision "float32" and "complex64".
-* Computation and the field data is in double precision "complex128".

 For uniaxial material, the orientation of the optical axis is defined with two angles. :math:`\theta_m` is an angle between the *z* axis and the optical axis  and :math:`\phi_m` is an angle between the projection of the optical axis vector on the *xy* plane and the *x* axis.